Nature & Outdoors

 18853 152nd Ave, Sperry (8 miles North of Burlington, West off Hwy 61)

-At 798 acres, Big Hollow is Des Moines County’s largest park, offering year-round recreational opportunities.
-Featured is an extensive trail system that progresses through woods, prairies, and around ponds.
-RV and primitive camping, cross-country skiing, and hunting are all permitted in this diverse park.
+At 798 acres, Big Hollow is Des Moines County’s largest park.
+It features is an extensive trail system that progresses through woods, prairies, and around ponds.
+RV and primitive camping, cross-country skiing, and hunting are all permitted.
 A three-season off-grid cabin is available for rent.
-Visitors can try their luck fishing in the stocked, no-wake, 178-acre lake, target practice on the shooting range (must be certified), swim at the beach or stargaze at the observatory.

 Flint River Trail